 We have a networked computer suite that houses sixteen computers and an interactive whiteboard.
 The suite is timetabled effectively throughout the week and across all year groups in order to help support learning across the curriculum, as well as providing the opportunity for teachers to teach specific computing skills.
-Our class bank of iPad allows teachers to deliver app related learning to all children at once, Apple Classroom supports in keeping the children safe when online.
 Computing, and its related skills, are taught as a discrete subject and through meaningful cross-curricular links.

 Each child has their own computing folder, available through the networked system, on any computer within the school.
 These folders are set up in Early Years and move with the children, onto their next year group, when appropriate.
-Children in Year 1 and 2 are taught how to save to their individual file, retrieve and edit their previous work, when required.
+Children in Year I and 2 are taught how to save to their individual file, retrieve and edit their previous work, when required.

 One of the most important aspects that we teach is Digital Literacy.
 We want our pupils to use technology safely and respectfully, to recognise the fantastic opportunities that the online world can bring but also to recognise the implications of this.
 Throughout the curriculum, children are taught about how to keep themselves safe when using technology and the internet and build a strong awareness of potential risks at an age-appropriate level.
 Children also learn strategies, what to do and who to talk to should they feel uncomfortable about something that they come across on a computing device or when using the internet.
-Furthermore, the school has a strong and effective internet filtering system that is regularly monitored by the School Business Manager, Headteacher and Safeguarding Governor.
+Furthermore, the school has a strong and effective internet filtering system that is regularly monitored by the Administration Officer, Headteacher and Safequarding Governor.